solliancenet/MCW-Migrate-Linux-OSS-DB-to-Azure/Hands-on lab/HOL step-by-step - Migrate and modernize case for Linux and OSS DB to Azure.md

 In this hands-on lab, you will perform steps to migrate Red Hat Enterprise Linux (RHEL) and MySQL database workloads to Azure.
 You will go through provisioning a Red Hat Enterprise Linux VM and migrate MySQL database to Azure Database for MySQL.

+At the end of this hands-on lab, you will be better able to set up a Red Hat Enterprise Linux (RHEL) VM for application migration to Azure and migrate an on-premises MySQL database to Azure Database for MySQL.

 ## Overview

-In this hands-on lab, you will perform steps to migrate Red Hat Enterprise Linux (RHEL) and MySQL database workloads to Azure.
-You will go through provisioning a Red Hat Enterprise Linux VM and migrate MySQL database to Azure Database for MySQL.
+Terra Firm Laboratories is a global bioengineering company that’s the leading researcher and innovator in genetic and biological science technology.
+The company was founded in 1975 with its corporate headquarters in Palo Alto, CA. Their mission-critical workloads are currently hosted in an on-premises datacenter and are beginning a journey to modernize and migrate into the cloud using Microsoft Azure.

+The CTO, Dennis Nedry, has kicked off an initiative for the organization to begin adopting the Microsoft Azure cloud and modernize its infrastructure.
+He has already had his team begin assessing their current environment and what it will take to migrate to the cloud.
+They are looking to optimize their technology investments by reducing technical debt and streamlining operations using Azure Infrastructure-as-a-Service (IaaS) and Platform-as-a-Service (PaaS) cloud services.

-Terra Firm already has a Hub and Spoke network set up in Azure with Azure Bastion for enabling remote management of Azure VM using Azure Bastion.
-The Azure resources provisioned throughout this lab will be deployed to this environment.
+This hands-on lab will guide you through the steps to migrate Terra Firm's initial workload to Azure using RedHat Enterprise Linux and MySQL.
+They already have a Hub and Spoke network set up in Azure with Azure Bastion for enabling remote management of Azure VM using Azure Bastion.
+The Azure resources you deploy throughout this lab will be deployed within the existing Hub and Spoke networking environment.

-At the end of this hands-on lab, you will be better able to set up a Red Hat Enterprise Linux (RHEL) VM for application migration to Azure and migrate an on-premises MySQL database to Azure Database for MySQL.

 ## Solution architecture